ymatsunaga/mdtoolbox-doc/pmf.rst

 alanine-dipeptide solvated in TIP3P waters is used for the demonstration.

-First, we extract the dihedral angles from the trajectory:
+First, we extract dihedral angles from the trajectory:
 ::

   %% read data